Bargara, Queensland: History

 In February 2012, the Bargara Lions Club Park for the Disabled was renamed the Bill Fritz Park for the Disabled in honour of the late Bill Fritz, who was a long-time active member of the Lions Club and other community groups.

 Bargara has grown significantly over the last decade, becoming a popular tourist and retirement destination.

-On Australia Day 2013, Bargara was struck by a tornado spawned by ex-Tropical Cyclone Oswald.
+On Australia Day 2013, Bargara was struck by a tornado spawned by ex-Cyclone Oswald.
 The tornado damaged over 150 properties, and injured up to 17 people, 2 seriously.